Forward-Education/pxt-fwd-modules/README.md

 -   make sure function and parameter descriptions are complete by clicking on blocks in the JavaScript MakeCode view
 -   follow the observable code formatting throughout these extension repos, it's the way it is for a reason
+-   make sure the icon, pxt.json description, readme, and repo about section all say it's for v2 micro:bit
+-   generally, spell out words entirely throughout the code unless it's a universal abbreviation like LED (i.e. don't shorten position1 to pos1)

+You may find usage of \% instead \$ for prefacing block variables in the block text (i.e. set \%this to 0°).
+Don't use \%.
+It's the old way and was replaced in favor of $.

+The repo about section is what gets queried by the extension search and the pxt.json description is what populates the tile preview in MakeCode UI.
+The title in the tile preview comes from the pxt.json name and must match (these standards)[https://makecode.com/extensions/naming-conventions].
+If you set the h1 in your readme to the name of your repo it seems to be ignored by MakeCode docs generator.
+This is a good thing because the docs generator makes an h1 automatically.
+If our README h1 was included there would be two h1's.

 ## Block Order